theangelsofwar/Elemetal/README.md

 "Gatsby?
 What Gatsby?"

 Gatsby-amazing React Library for Progressive Web Apps and Speedy Static Sites
 >Great for eCommerce solutions because of its SEO functionalityes
 >Great for Blogs, Portfolio Sites, Discussion Boards, Mailing
 >able to configure with graphql
 >Good CICD
+>Funny story, I checked what the Gatsby site is built with and it was actually Angular...

 Starting Point: Gatsby Config